reliantsupportteam-design/slack-bot/README.md

-# Slack Bot (Socket Mode)
+#Slack Bot

-https://slack.dev/bolt-js) that connects via Socket Mode and responds to mentions.
+https://slack.dev/bolt-js that connects via Socket Mode and responds to mentions.

 ---